Manawyrm/pata-gpio/README.md

 | `strobe-read-gpio`      | GPIO pin, connected to ATA IOR line | yes |
 | `reset-gpio` | GPIO pin, connected to ATA RESET line | no |

+#### Interrupts

+The driver has experimental interrupt support.
+An example configuration with GPIO interrupts is outlined in `atapi-direct-irq.dts`.
+Interrupts are configured via the generic `interrupts` property.
+If the `interrupts` property is not specified the driver falls back to polling.

 ### Compiling